University Degree Programme Accreditation

 To be considered for accreditation, degree programmes must;

-- Be an honours degree, of at least three years duration.
+- Be an honours degree.

 - Mathematical topics must normally constitute at least two-thirds of the total content at each stage of the course.
 If any particular year has less than this it can be compensated for in later years.